 It's very hot here where we are, in the summer.

-So what I usually do is figure out how do I want to serve it.
+So what I usually do is figure out how I want to serve it.
 If the dessert is going to be eaten immediately after serving, then yeah.. no worries.

 But if the dessert is going to be on the table for quite a while before anybody eats it then I'd place it in the freezer for a good 1 hour.
 This is so that it holds for a longer time being outside of the fridge.

 And yes, always keep all of your no-bake desserts in the fridge.
-They're not that type of dessert that you'd want to place on the dining table and then have your main course while chatting with your family about the summer vacations that we all don't get to go.
+They're not the type of dessert that you'd want to place on the dining table and then have your main course while chatting with your family about the summer vacations that we all don't get to go.
 Haha!
 No, don't do that.